Anjigadu/designpatterns/design_principles.md

 5. Classes should be open for extension but closed for Change.

 6. Depends upon abstractions not on concrete implementations. (dependency inversion principle)

+7. Principle of Lease knowledge - talk only to your immediate friends.